Heatblur-Simulations/f-4e-manual/src/jester/overview.md

 His key responsibilities are

-- operating the radar,
+- operating the radar
-- controlling the targeting pod and
+- controlling the targeting pod
-- assisting with navigation.
+- assisting with navigation